TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

-Each MEG Director and Agent shall, in all cases of action by agents of his Unit, insure that each person confronted or arrested by a member of his Unit receives those privileges afforded by the laws and Constitutions of the United States and the State of Illinois.
+Each MEG Director and agent shall, in all cases of action by agents of his/her Unit, insure that each person confronted or arrested by a member of his/her Unit receives those privileges afforded by the laws and Constitutions of the United States and the State of Illinois.

-The Director may request and will receive all information written or oral that he deems necessary to evaluate the MEG Units.
+The Director may request and will receive all information written or oral that he/she deems necessary to evaluate the MEG Units.

 h) Standards of Conduct

-The MEG Director and his Agents shall adhere to the Department's established standards of conduct as provided.
+The MEG Director and his/her agents shall adhere to the Department's established standards of conduct as provided.

 (Source: Amended at 42 Ill.
 Reg.
 19207, effective October 10, 2018)